Watermelon Wednesdays 2016

 |Jay Ungar and Molly Mason : Jay and Molly are the finale of this year's season.
 It's been over 25 years since I took music classes with them both at their amazing and inspirational camp, Ashokan.
 Jay and Molly have done more than anyone I know to advance and spread the love and joy of traditional American music.
 They are truly a national cultural treasure.

-Advanced tickets are available at online; see links above.
+Advanced tickets will be available online beginning May 4; see links above.
 It is strongly recommended that you buy advance tix online.
 For more information call Paul Newlin at 413-665-3741.
-Note: the facility is now fully air-conditioned!!!
+Note: the facility is now mostly air-conditioned!!!

 |Thanks also to Jim Olsen and Flora Reed of Signature Sounds for their assistance.||Florence Savings Bank has also graciously provided support for the series.||This series would not be possible at all were it not for the generosity and support of the Whately Congregational Church.|